 - Results from a blood antibody test are usually available within 24 hours.

 - Results from biopsy samples obtained by endoscopy usually available within 48 hours.

 - Results from a biopsy sample that is cultured can take up to 10 days.

 I actually purchased the tea for my 31-year-old daughter who was experiencing horrendous “stomach” pain and who, six weeks ago, tested at very high levels of H. pylori.
 She was tested a couple of days ago and tested negative for H. pylori.
 The doctor said that it was impossible to kill H. pylori with anything other than MEGA antibiotics but I begged her to try the Matula tea first because I am so opposed to the overuse of antibiotics.
 The doctor did not want to re-test because she did not believe that there would be any difference from just using the tea.*

 When the tests came back negative the doctor said absolutely nothing – she did not ask what the tea was or where my daughter got it from, etc. I am horrified but not surprised that the medical people do not want to gather information and share it with their patients.*

-In addition, our Natural Health team also guarantees to provide you with free support and advice - until you are well again.
+In addition, our Natural Health team also guarantees you ongoing support with ulcer and H. pylori related issues – for as long as you need it.